Aechmea lueddemanniana

-Aechmea lueddemanniana is a species in the genus Aechmea.
-This species is native to Costa Rica, Guatemala, Belize, Honduras, Nicaragua and southern Mexico as far north as Veracruz.
+Aechmea lueddemanniana is a species of flowering plant in the family Bromeliaceae.
+It is native to Costa Rica, Guatemala, Belize, Honduras, Nicaragua and southern Mexico as far north as Veracruz.

 The plant is widely cultivated as an ornamental.

 Description

 The pink flowers are tube-shaped and the flowering period extends from June to August.
 The fruits are purplish berries.
 This plant prefers partially shaded areas.